 Research isn’t only about doing your own science… I try to contribute to the academic community in different ways:

-I have reviewed manuscripts for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Frontiers in Zoology, Ornis Svecica, and Ornis Fennica.
+I have reviewed manuscripts for PNAS, Current Biology, Molecular Biology and Evolution, Molecular Ecology, Evolutionary Applications, Royal Society Open Science, Science Advances, Molecular Phylogenetics and Evolution, PeerJ, Ecology & Evolution, Journal of Biogeography, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Zoological Journal of the Linnean Society, Wellcome Open Research, Diversity, Frontiers in Zoology, Ardea, Wilson Journal of Ornithology, Ornis Svecica, Ornis Fennica, and Studies on Neotropical Fauna and Environment.
 Since 2018, I use Publons, to keep a record of my reviewer assignments.
 Have a look!

 I believe that the peer review process is at the core of keeping science sane and pushing for higher quality.
 Review assignments are therefore something that I take seriously, and I usually spend a considerable effort if I agree to write a review.
-In light of that, I take pride in having received the below testimonials (at Publons) from journal editors.
+In light of that, I take pride in the below selection of testimonials that I have received from journal editors (at Publons).

 A very helpful and thorough review – I particularly appreciated the constructive nature of the comments to the authors.